Wollering/CTF-Assessment-Engine/README.md

 4. **Extend Metrics**: Create additional CloudWatch metrics and dashboards
 5. **Scale Testing**: Run load tests to ensure the system can handle many participants

----

-This implementation is designed to be a robust foundation for AWS reliability CTF events.
-By following the deployment steps and customizing challenges, you can create engaging educational experiences that help participants build real-world skills in designing resilient cloud architectures.